golxzn/filesystem/README.md

 ## How does it work?

-When you initialize this library using `golxzn::filesystem::initialize` method, library does 2 thing:
+When you initialize this library using `golxzn::os::filesystem::initialize` method, library does 2 thing:

  1. Looks for `assets` or `res` directory starting from current application directory;
  2. Creates application directory